Hi Blog,

 |

-Thank goodness, today was not crowded, I read somewhere, people need to queue to get up here. |
+Thank goodness, today was not crowded, I read somewhere, that people need to queue to get up here. |

 I wondered what is the amazing part |